shanecoen/code-institute-portfolio-3/README.md

     - python = sys.executable
     - os.execl(python, python, *sys.argv)

-    Now when the player selects Y, a new game will begin from the welcome screen with a new gamebaord.
+    Now when the player selects Y, a new game will begin from the welcome screen with a new gameboard.

 ####   Unresolved Bugs: